-- Rakuten Super Points – A generous rewards program, attracting and retaining lots of customers.
-The rewards system is a channel where Rakuten reinvests commissions to offer customers point that they can use for future purchases.
+- Rakuten Super Points® – A generous rewards program, attracting and retaining lots of customers.
+The rewards system is a channel where Rakuten reinvests commissions to offer customers points that they can use for future purchases.

 The criteria include accuracy of item description, item condition, shipping speed, and customer service.
 Feedback scores influence search rankings, but sellers are not often suspended for having low scores.

 A Good Deal

-Rakuten Ichiba is the biggest online marketplace in Japan, which is perhaps the most highly developed eCommerce market in Asia and one of the most successful in the world.
+Rakuten Ichiba is the biggest online marketplace in Japan, which is perhaps the most highly developed eCommerce market in Asia – and one of the most successful in the world.

 Japanese consumers are highly educated and have high expectations.
 The demand for high-quality products is great, especially those that are not readily available in Japan for reasonable prices.